• THE CORNFLOWER •

 Plantaginaceae family

-Its coriaceous leaves are cut into hearts, and it produces flowers in the form of lavender-colored pompoms.
-It can withstand impressive temperature variations from – 30°C to about 40°.
+Its tough leaves are heart-shaped, and it produces lavender pompon-shaped flowers.
+It can withstand impressive temperature variations, from -30°C to around 40°C.

 • VIPERINE •